tonyb486/ESP8266-WiFiHunter/README.md

 Once you've added the board manager URL, installed the board in the board manager, and selcted the board type, in my case NodeMCU 1.0 (ESP-12E), you should be able to verify (compile) code, and upload it to the board.

-Next, select "Include Library" from the "Sketch" menu, and add the "(ACROBOTIC SSD1306)[https://github.com/acrobotic/Ai_Ardulib_SSD1306]" module.
+Next, select "Include Library" from the "Sketch" menu, and add the "[ACROBOTIC SSD1306](https://github.com/acrobotic/Ai_Ardulib_SSD1306)" module.
 If you're using a different kind of screen, you'll need to modify the source code.

 Finally, add the C code in sketch.c from this repository, upload, and run!